Rei-Dan/todo-app/README.md

 -make fields in todo required.
 Form is not submitted because not connected but functionaly it works.
 Option is not required, cant set the value to "", possibly due to webpack? (whitespace?)
 -make "This week" filter on this weeks tasks.
-Done -make projects field required
+Done -make projects field required Done
--make new projects filter on projects with that filter -figure out how to delete todo's correctly
+-make new projects filter on projects with that filter Done -give todo's option to be added to project Done -figure out how to delete todo's correctly
+-dont allow projects with the same name Done
+-dont allow todo's with the same name
+-remove projects
 -add local storage
 -think about refactoring code